mtps3/Mtps3.github.io/_posts/2017-04-03-ndhquals2017-escapethematrix.md

 And we got a shell :) Remember we had problems with the infoleak on the remote server.
 We just swapped libcs and tried it on the remote server and suddenly our infoleak worked.
 Apparently it was a buffering issue and jumping back to main made the infoleak work.
-We had to adapt the exploit a little but it worked pretty much the same way.
+We had to adapt the exploit a little and 2 minutes later we had a shell :).

 ```
 # cat ~/flag